deepa180401/deepa180401/README.md

 # Hello 👋 , I'm Deepa 😊

-:point_ri
-ght: A passionate and self-motivated undergraduate student in B.Tech(IT)<br>
+👉🏻 A passionate and self-motivated undergraduate student in B.Tech(IT)<br>

 🌱 Open to learn new things.<br>

-:hourglass_flowing_sand: Waiting for new oppportunitites.
+⏳ Waiting for new oppportunitites.

 📫 How to reach me **deepaphalswal@gmail.com**